Olaadesam/data-science-project/README.md

 The Python code is provided by Jonathan Fernandes in one of his training on LinkedIn.

-I containerize the olympic medal list code and produce and image from it saved in my docker repo.
+I containerize the 2008 Olympics medal list Python code and produce an image saved in my dockerhub repo.